niwinz/niwibe-site/content/blog/2015-03-08-error-handling.md

 ## Exceptions ##

 What is an _exception_?
-An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions
+An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.

 Is the most common and accepted way to handling errors in popular and most used languages today is using Exceptions. _Exceptions_ as is is not a bad thing and it has great uses